 Tip 1: You can plant so many varieties for your salad garden.

-Whether you prefer spicy or mild-flavored vegetables, we advise you to make a colorful interesting salad mix that captivates the beholder’s eyes.
+You might prefer spicy or mild-flavored vegetables.
+Try to make a colorful interesting salad mix that captivates the beholder’s eyes.
 But remember, try not to grow plants you or your family don’t like or eat very much.
 Have a look at these:

 Still, you can find many types for the same crop.
-For example, there are so many available varieties of lettuce such as leaf lettuce, romaine lettuce, iceberg lettuce, bibb lettuce, Boston lettuce, radicchio, endives, Lollo Rossa, red Sails, etc.
+For example, there are so many available varieties of lettuce to choose from.
+Leaf lettuce, Romaine, Iceberg, Bibb, Boston, Radicchio, Endives, Lollo Rossa, and Red Sails.

 Tip 3: Fertilize your soil every two weeks.

 Grow salad vegetables in fertile soil or try to enrich your soil by adding nutrients into the top inches of it.
-You can fill your bed or container with a mixture of compost, manure and any other organic fertilizers.
-A rich soil will contain of nitrogen, phosphorus and potassium which are important for the plant favorable growth, new root forming, vigorous flowering and finally fruiting.
+Fill your container with a mixture of compost, manure, and other organic fertilizers.
+Rich soil will contain nitrogen, phosphorus, and potassium.
+They are important for the plant’s growth, new root forming, flowering, finally fruiting.

-Tip 5: A common tendency among gardeners is to harvest crops regularly.
+Tip 5: A common tendency among gardeners is to harvest crops on a regular basis.

-Clearly, growing your own home-grown veggies can be as easy or as difficult as you make it.
-By growing your own salad garden, you get your hands a little dirty, but preferably optimally, you know exactly where your food comes from, and that’s what we all want.
+Growing your own home-grown veggies can be as easy or as difficult as you make it.
+By growing your own salad garden, you get your hands a little dirty.
+But, you know exactly where your food comes from, and that’s what we all want.
 Then, what are you waiting for?
 Start growing your garden today.